 Our own two daughters started at St Nicolas’, and now one is a teacher herself while my wife is a Teaching Assistant.
 Myself I’ve been a Governor of the school for the 24 years I’ve been at St Nicolas’ church, so I’ve seen a lot of changes – as in education nationally through being involved in various governing bodies over the almost 40 years that I’ve been in ordained ministry!
 I have my own views about government policy, and deeply regret both the unnecessary pressures that are put on teachers, and the over-professionalising of the governor role which feels to be ever drawn away from the local context, but I have to say that I do feel more engaged, involved and resourced as a Governor than ever before.
 Yet it’s having an actively pastoral, supportive role in school, and with keeping the good close relationship between church and school that’s where my heart really is.

 Hello I’m Toby Richardson.
-Originally from Guildford I’ve been back living locally to St Nicholas’ for the last 4 years.
+Originally from Guildford I’ve been back living locally to St Nicolas’ for the last 5 years.
 I joined as a Foundation Governor in November 2016.
-I have a son and a daughter, both of whom I hope will join St Nicholas’ so I’m particularly keen to help maintain our caring, safe and nurturing environment!
+I have a son who is loving Beech Class and a daughter who I hope will soon join him at St Nicolas’ so I’m particularly keen to help maintain our caring, safe and nurturing environment!
 I work at the Institute of Cancer Research and Royal Marsden Hospital running a team who secure company partners to enable a broad range of cancer research to be carried out and then turned into products to benefit patients.

-I have two daughters at St Nicolas School, one in Reception and one in Year 2, so have been involved in the school for nearly 3 years now.
-I started as a Governor in November 2016 and have just taken over as Chair of the People Committee.
+I have two daughters, one has been through St Nicolas School and is now in Year 4 and the other is still here, in Year 2.
+I started as a Governor in November 2016 and am currently the Chair of the People & Learning Committee.
 Before having children I was a Primary School Teacher, so have a bit of an insight into working in schools, as well as what it is like to be on the other side as a parent.
-I am currently working at a local preschool and involved in Forest School – I am a big fan of getting kids outside and learning through exploring!
+I now work at a local preschool, both in the setting and out at their Forest School sessions – I am a big fan of getting kids outside and learning through exploring and play!
 If you need a chat I am around most days at pick-up and drop-off.

 I’m the newest governor at St Nicolas’ – I joined the governing body last March.
 I feel very lucky to be part of such a great team and am looking forward to supporting the school in any way I can.
 I have three children, the eldest of whom is in Reception.
 I’ve always felt very fortunate to have received a good education and hope all of today’s children can have the same start in life.
 I work in London as a barrister and have previously been a soldier and an academic.
 In my spare time, I enjoy running (usually with our energetic springer spaniel), the outdoors and cooking.
 I am also the treasurer for a local branch of the charity SSAFA and act as a mentor with the Social Mobility Foundation.